Trini Lopez

 Trinidad López III (May 15, 1937 – August 11, 2020), known as Trini Lopez, was an American singer and guitarist.
 His first album included a cover version of Pete Seeger's "If I Had a Hammer", which earned a gold disc for him.
 His other hits included "Lemon Tree", "I'm Comin' Home, Cindy" and "Sally Was a Good Old Girl".
 He designed two guitars for the Gibson Guitar Corporation, which are now collector's items.
 A documentary on his life and career, My Name Is Lopez, was released in April 2022.

 Early life

 Lopez was born in Dallas, Texas, on May 15, 1937, to Trinidad López II, who worked as a singer, dancer, actor, and musician in Mexico, and Petra González.
-His parents married in their hometown of Moroleón, Guanajuato, prior to moving to Dallas.
+Lopez was of Mexican descent, his parents married in their hometown of Moroleón, Guanajuato, prior to moving to Dallas.
 Lopez had four sisters (two are deceased) and a brother, Jesse, who is also a singer.
 He grew up on Ashland Street in the Little Mexico neighborhood of Dallas and attended grammar school and N. R. Crozier Tech High School.
 He dropped out of high school in his senior year in order to earn money to help support the family.